BrianStinerGithub/UnconventionalWisdom/Scripts/BitcoinWillFail.markdown

 Competitivly bitcoin has fallen behind the pack with its only saving grace being its brand recognition.

 > Rising inflation and the potential for even more stimulus continues to push people to safe-haven assets.
 > Increased adoption from payment applications like PayPal will give far more people easy access to cryptocurrency.
 > Publicly traded companies purchasing Bitcoin shows a high level of confidence in its appreciation.
 > Bitcoin's historical trend of closely following its halving stock-to-flow model shows an ambitious and extremely bullish outlook.

 The only reason anyone would hodl or buy into bitcoin is to sell them for more later.
+Its not a real currency.
 Its a speculation market, just like the tulip craze.
 Bitcoin is ancient tech, and bound to fail.
+Every day a huge percentage of our electicity is consumed to solve problems for computers.
+We need a currency that doesn't consume huge amounts of electricity.

 bitcoin has an artificially low transaction speed. the company that controls bitcoin is looking for profit, and a lot of it.